zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :got_oper: True if the *oper* command was executed successfully
+   :param got_oper: True if the *oper* command was executed successfully
              (*youreport*) and false otherwise (*nooperhost*).

    .. zeek:see:: irc_channel_info irc_channel_topic irc_dcc_message irc_error_message